hashicorp/terraform-provider-google/website/docs/index.html.markdown

 number of thumbs on an issue.

 Community input is appreciated on outstanding issues!
-We love to hear what use cases you have for new features, and want to provide the best possible experience for you using the Google provider.
+We love to hear what use cases you have for new features and want to provide the best possible experience for you using the Google provider.

 If you have a bug or feature request without an existing issue